Compact of Free Association: 21st-century renewal and updates

 In 2003, the compacts with the RMI and FSM were renewed for 20 years.
 These new compacts provided US$3.5 billion in funding for both countries.
-US$30 million will also be disbursed annually among American Samoa, Guam, Hawaii, and the Northern Mariana Islands in "Compact Impact" funding.
-This funding helps the governments of these localities cope with the expense of providing services to immigrants from the RMI, FSM, and Palau.
-The US use of Kwajalein Atoll for missile testing was renewed for the same period.
+US$30 million was also be disbursed annually among American Samoa, Guam, Hawaii, and the Northern Mariana Islands in "Compact Impact" funding.
+This funding helped the governments of these localities cope with the expense of providing services to immigrants from the RMI, FSM, and Palau.
+The U.S. use of Kwajalein Atoll for missile testing was renewed for the same period.
 The new compacts also changed certain immigration rules.
-RMI and FSM citizens traveling to the US are now required to have passports.
-The US Postal Service was given the option to apply international postage rates for mail between the US and RMI/FSM, phased in over five years.
+RMI and FSM citizens traveling to the U.S. are now required to have passports.
+The US Postal Service was given the option to apply international postage rates for mail between the U.S. and RMI/FSM, phased in over five years.
 The USPS began implementing the change in January 2006, but decided to resume domestic services and rates in November 2007.

-The renewed compact, commonly called "Compact II", took effect for FSM on June 25, 2004, and for RMI on June 30, 2004.
+The renewed compact, commonly called "Compact II," took effect for the FSM on June 25, 2004, and for RMI on June 30, 2004.

-The economic provisions of the Compact for Palau which provided $18 million in annual subsidies and grants, expired on September 30, 2009, and the renewal talk was concluded in late 2010.
-US financial support for Palau is based on a continuing resolution passed by the US Congress.
-The Compact Trust Fund set up to replace US financial aid underperformed because of the Great Recession.
+The economic provisions of the Compact for Palau, which provided $18 million in annual subsidies and grants, expired on September 30, 2009, and the renewal talk was concluded in late 2010.
+U.S. financial support for Palau is based on a continuing resolution passed by the U.S. Congress.
+The Compact Trust Fund set up to replace U.S. financial aid underperformed because of the Great Recession.
 The military and civil defense provisions remained until 2015.

 An amended Compact, enacted December 17, 2003, as Public Law 108-188, provided financial assistance to the Marshall Islands and Micronesia through 2023.
-The Compact of Free Association agreement with the Republic of Palau, enshrined in US Public Law 99-658, was followed by a Compact Review Agreement signed between the US and Palau in 2018, extending certain financial provisions through September 30, 2024.
+The Compact of Free Association agreement with the Republic of Palau, enshrined in US Public Law 99-658, was followed by a Compact Review Agreement signed between the U.S. and Palau in 2018, extending certain financial provisions through September 30, 2024.

-In March 2022, President Joe Biden named Ambassador Joseph Yun as US Special Presidential Envoy for Compact Negotiations to take over negotiation for amendment and continuation of COFA.